Stand Out From The Crowd: Be A Specialist

 That means knowing what differentiates each accountant.
 Let's look at the specialities of different accountants I know who come to mind immediately.
 They include family business, succession planning, property tax, cash flow/forecasting, engineering, forensic and anti-fraud, start-ups and even 'hand holding'.

-My tip for you to work out what is your true speciality and market yourself as that.
+My tip for you to work out what is your true speciality and market yourself like that.
 Ask a few questions of yourself, your clients and referral sources.

 Present clients' needs.
 What made them choose you?